 Newly Enrolled Children of Military Families

 The principal shall comply with the requirements of the Interstate Compact for Military Children (G.S.
-115C-407.5) when making class assignments for children of military families, as defined in policy 4050, Children of Military Families.
+115C-407.5), G.S.
+115C-407.12 and the following provisions when making class assignments for children of military families, as defined in policy 4050, Children of Military Families.

 Course Placement

 When a student transfers before or during the school year, school administrators shall initially honor placement in educational courses based on the student’s enrollment in his or her sending school and/or educational assessments conducted at the sending school if the courses are offered.
 Course placement includes, but is not limited to, Honors, International Baccalaureate, Advanced Placement, Cambridge International Examination Courses and career and technical education (CTE) pathways courses.
-Continuing the student’s academic program from the previous school and promoting placement in academically and career challenging courses is to be a primary concern when considering the student’s course placement.
+Continuing the student’s academic program from the previous school and promoting placement in academically and career challenging courses are to be primary concerns when considering the student’s course placement.

 Educational Program Placement